magelle/notes/property-base-testing.md

 - Recursive generator : create a generator which is aware of what it is creating
 - Symbolic calls : to ease debug

+## Property base testing in practical

+The property base testing does remplace all unit and integration testing.
+Doing so would lead to complicated tests and missing points

+For instance Unit Tests are a good way to store not trivial regressions to avoid it to come back (and document it).

+Sometimes, brute force is a good solution.